ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

- ny,  a  wholly-owned  subsidiary  of  such  company,  a  partnership the controlling interest of which is held by  such  company  and  which  has agreed  to  limit  profits  or rate of return of investors in accordance
+ ny,  a  wholly-owned  subsidiary  of  such  company,  a  partnership the controlling interest of which is held by  such  company  and  which  has agreed  to  limit  profits  or rate of return of investors in accordance with a formula established or approved by  the  company,  or  a  private developer  which has agreed to limit profits or rate of return of inves- tors in accordance with a formula established or approved by the  compa-
- S. 2985--A  19
+ S. 2985--B  18

- with a formula established or approved by  the  company,  or  a  private developer  which has agreed to limit profits or rate of return of inves- tors in accordance with a formula established or approved by the  compa- ny,  which  agrees  to  provide  housing  accommodations exclusively for persons and families of low income, at least thirty percent of whom  are referred  to  it by a municipality and have prior to their initial occu- pancy in such accommodations resided  in  emergency  shelter  facilities operated  by  or  on  behalf of the municipality or who are otherwise in need of emergency shelter as determined by the municipality,  providing, however,  that  in  the  case  of a building acquired by such a company, subsidiary, partnership, or developer the obligation to provide  housing accommodations  for  such  persons  shall be applicable only to dwelling accommodations which are or become vacant after the date of acquisition.
+ ny,  which  agrees  to  provide  housing  accommodations exclusively for persons and families of low income, at least thirty percent of whom  are referred  to  it by a municipality and have prior to their initial occu- pancy  in  such  accommodations  resided in emergency shelter facilities operated by or on behalf of the municipality or  who  are  otherwise  in need  of emergency shelter as determined by the municipality, providing, however, that in the case of a building  acquired  by  such  a  company, subsidiary,  partnership, or developer the obligation to provide housing accommodations for such persons shall be  applicable  only  to  dwelling accommodations which are or become vacant after the date of acquisition.
  Such  loans  may  be  made  for such period of time and pursuant to such terms and conditions as may be required by the municipality,  INCLUDING, BUT NOT LIMITED TO, TERMS AND CONDITIONS PROVIDING THAT THE LIEN CREATED BY  THE  NOTE AND MORTGAGE, AND, AS APPLICABLE, ANY REGULATORY AGREEMENT EXECUTED BY THE OWNER AND SUCH MUNICIPALITY, MAY BE RECORDED IN AN EQUAL OR SUBORDINATE POSITION, OR SUBSEQUENTLY MADE EQUAL OR  SUBORDINATE,  TO THE  LIEN  RECORDED  BY ANY PRIVATE LENDER AGAINST THE DWELLING AIDED BY THE LOAN MADE PURSUANT TO THIS ARTICLE, and the  supervising  agency  of such  municipality  may provide that the amount of the note and mortgage shall automatically be reduced to zero in five equal decrements commenc- ing on the tenth year after the initial occupancy date,  provided  that, as  of  the  date  of  such reduction, such accommodations have been and [continues] CONTINUE to be owned and operated  in  a  manner  consistent with an agreement with the municipality contained in such note and mort- gage  to  provide  housing  for  such  persons.
 Notwithstanding  such provision as contained in the note  and  mortgage,  the  loan  shall  be reduced  to  zero  only  if, prior to or simultaneously with delivery of such note and mortgage, the supervising agency made a  written  determi- nation  that  such  reduction would be necessary to ensure the continued affordability or economic viability of such housing project.
 Such  writ- ten  determination  shall  document  the  basis  upon which the loan was determined to be eligible for evaporation.
   § 28.
 The private housing finance law is amended by  adding  four  new sections 611, 612, 613 and 614 to read as follows:
   §  611.
 RENT STABILIZATION AND REGULATORY AGREEMENTS.
 1. NOTWITHSTAND-
  ING ANY OTHER PROVISION OF LAW, INCLUDING  THE  PROVISIONS  OF,  OR  ANY REGULATION  PROMULGATED PURSUANT TO, THE EMERGENCY TENANT PROTECTION ACT OF NINETEEN SEVENTY-FOUR OR  THE  RENT  STABILIZATION  LAW  OF  NINETEEN HUNDRED SIXTY-NINE, THE STATE DIVISION OF HOUSING AND COMMUNITY RENEWAL, WHEN  SUPERVISING  HOUSING  ACCOMMODATIONS UNDER PROVISIONS OF LAW OTHER THAN THE EMERGENCY TENANT PROTECTION ACT OF NINETEEN SEVENTY-FOUR OR THE RENT STABILIZATION LAW OF NINETEEN HUNDRED SIXTY-NINE, THE NEW YORK CITY DEPARTMENT OF HOUSING PRESERVATION AND DEVELOPMENT, THE NEW  YORK  STATE URBAN  DEVELOPMENT CORPORATION, THE NEW YORK STATE HOUSING FINANCE AGEN- CY, THE NEW YORK STATE HOUSING TRUST FUND, AND THE NEW YORK CITY HOUSING DEVELOPMENT CORPORATION, OR SUCH OTHER STATE OR MUNICIPAL AGENCY,  POLI- TICAL  SUBDIVISION,  PUBLIC BENEFIT CORPORATION,  OR INSTRUMENTALITY AS THE STATE DIVISION OF HOUSING AND COMMUNITY RENEWAL SHALL IDENTIFY, MAY, BY AGREEMENT WITH AN OWNER OF A MULTIPLE DWELLING, SUBJECT  ANY  HOUSING ACCOMMODATION  IN  SUCH  MULTIPLE  DWELLING  TO  THE  EMERGENCY  TENANT PROTECTION ACT OF NINETEEN SEVENTY-FOUR OR THE RENT STABILIZATION LAW OF NINETEEN HUNDRED SIXTY-NINE, OR BOTH, IF APPLICABLE TO THE MUNICIPALITY.
- THE  REQUIREMENTS  OF  SUCH  AGREEMENT SHALL SUPPLEMENT ANY REQUIREMENTS
- S. 2985--A  20

- IMPOSED ON SUCH HOUSING ACCOMMODATION PURSUANT TO ANY  OTHER  PROVISIONS OF LAW.
+ THE REQUIREMENTS OF SUCH AGREEMENT  SHALL  SUPPLEMENT  ANY  REQUIREMENTS IMPOSED  ON  SUCH HOUSING ACCOMMODATION PURSUANT TO ANY OTHER PROVISIONS OF LAW.
+ S. 2985--B  19

   2. ANY AGREEMENT BETWEEN A STATE OR MUNICIPAL AGENCY, POLITICAL SUBDI- VISION, PUBLIC BENEFIT  CORPORATION,  OR  INSTRUMENTALITY  DESCRIBED  IN SUBDIVISION ONE OF THIS SECTION AND AN OWNER OF A MULTIPLE DWELLING THAT CONTAINS  PROVISIONS  THAT  ARE  CONSISTENT WITH SUBDIVISION ONE OF THIS SECTION  AND  THAT IS IN EFFECT AS OF THE EFFECTIVE DATE OF THIS SECTION IS AND WILL REMAIN VALID AND ENFORCEABLE.
   § 612.
 COMPLIANCE MONITORING.
 1. ANY SUPERVISING AGENCY AND ANY CORPO-